HelenSayer/drink-about-game/README.md

 - step03 and step04 refer to Test suites.
 - step05 refers to the Defensive programming.
 - step06 refers to Spies.

-- step07 refers to Refactoring - Breaking our Tests.
-- step08 refers to Refactoring - Fixing our Tests.
-- step09 refers to setting up each spec.
+#### **Example of Jasmine Error**

 In step06 before amending drink.js get the following error as expected.
 ![Error message in Jasmine](assets/images/jasmine-alert-error.png)

 Change "return" to "alert" in drink.js at end of if else statement to fix.
-Now all 6 specs in calcDrink pass.
+Now all specs in calcDrink pass.